Support Us Button Widget

 Photo courtesy of North Carolina Highway Historical Markers

-Naturally, we had to investigate this more, so we checked with Heather S., the Lead Archivist at the Western Regional Archives, and it turns out that the hearsay is completely true.
-Congressman Walker’s infamously over-the-top speech arose during the discussions that led to the now-repealed Missouri Compromise.
-Apparently, Walker lobbied to speak on behalf of his Buncombe County constituents, even though the issue at hand did not directly affect them.
-Despite a number of Walker’s fellow congressmen begging him to stop, he continued his speech for what bystanders described as a lengthy amount of time.
+Apparently, Walker lobbied to speak on behalf of his Buncombe County constituents, taking the stage after many other politicians and famously veering away from the topic at hand.
+Despite a number of Walker’s fellow congressmen begging him to stop, he continued his dense, metaphor-laden speech for what bystanders described as a lengthy amount of time.
+Supposedly, it was about 5,000 words.

-While the word bunkum is no longer used regularly in the states, it is still retained its use among locals in WNC, as illustrated by this Mountain Xpress opinion article titled “Burdens or bunkum?
+While the word bunkum is no longer used regularly in the States, it has still retained its use among locals in WNC, as illustrated by this Mountain Xpress opinion article titled “Burdens or bunkum?

 More from AVLtoday